Cell6969/simple-rag-document-answer/README.md

 - QDRANT_PORT

 ### 2. Setup Qdrant
-for setup qdrant, can be done using docker locally
+To set up Qdrant, you can run it locally using Docker
 ```sh
 docker run -d --name qdrant -p 6333:6333 qdrant/qdrant:latest
 ```